Crypto Staking Regulation

 Even though the policy statement is not a law, it has helped the IRS figure out how to collect taxes for all crypto businesses, including staking.
 It means that since staking rewards are considered income, they are taxed as soon as they are made.

 Many people in the crypto industry don't agree with how the U.S. treats staking rewards when it comes to taxes.
 They believe that staking rewards are created property that should be taxed based on the profits made when sold rather than the value they had when given.

 This view falls in line with the Internal Revenue Code.
 Many also believe it solves several problems that come with taxing at receipt.
 For example, the value of virtual currencies changes all the time, which makes it hard to know the exact value of staked rewards when they are given.

 Experts believe staking rewards do not qualify as income.
 They have created property in the same way crops, raw minerals, paintings, etc., have created property.
 For staking, digital assets must be locked in a smart contract, and transactions must be checked.
 This applies to at least staking on a proof-of-stake consensus mechanism, if not other forms of staking.

 While it doesn't require as much computing power as proof-of-work mining, staking is still similar.
 Validators, like miners, create new cryptocurrencies by verifying transactions.
 No one or thing is giving out tokens as rewards, and the giving out of tokens is not recorded anywhere.
 So, it is hard to classify staking rewards as income.

 Jarretts v.
 United States

-They argued that tokens earned from their staking enterprise are similar to a cake by a baker and a book by a writer.
+They argued that tokens earned from their staking enterprise are similar to a cake baked by a baker and a book written by a writer.
 In the same way, their creation will not be taxed until they sell it; they also staked Tezos tokens on the public blockchain using their computing power.